clementfarabet/gfx.js/README.md

 ## Installation

+You have to have Node.js (important, Version >= 0.10.0), NPM, and Torch7
+installed.
+With older versions of Node.js, things won't be stable.

-Just run:
+Then simply run:

 ```
 ./install.sh
 ```

-It assumes that you already have Node.js, NPM, and Torch7 installed (the later is the only supported client for now).

 ## Execution